 Are you sure you want to perform this action?

-By taking over the family business, François Pralus has fulfilled his lifelong dream of producing his own chocolate.
+By taking over the family business, François Pralus has fulfilled his lifelong dream of producing his own chocolate from cocoa beans.
 After a few trials at the atelier in the center of Roanne, it soon became necessary to set up a dedicated facility for chocolate production: a factory that includes all the production steps, from bean reception to candy making, including roasting, conching and molding.
 In addition to chocolate production, the factory also produces pralines, pastries and Pralulines for the shops in Roanne.

 In this former clothing factory on the outskirts of Roanne, fully refurbished, around forty employees manufacture, pack, prepare and dispatch the products to shops and customers throughout France and abroad.

-«From the bean to the bar, I make everything myself», explains François Pralus, who is one of the pioneers of bean to bar and raw cocoa.
-Here, all the chocolate is produced from beans chosen from about twenty producing regions around the tropics and sent to the Roanne.
-François Pralus strives to reveal the typical characteristics of the beans and speaks of grands crus as one would speak of wines.
-This is why the range of chocolates is essentially made up of 75% pure origin vintages, an ideal percentage to appreciate their qualities.
+«From the bean to the bar, I make everything myself», explains François Pralus, who is one of the pioneers of bean to bar.
+Here, all the chocolate is produced from beans chosen from about twenty producing countries around the tropics and sent to the Roanne.
 No mixtures or very few: each origin has its own qualities and flavors, provided by the soil, the work of the planters and ultimately revealed by the work of the master chocolatier.
+François Pralus has chosen to work his chocolate at 75%, the ideal percentage according to him to appreciate the qualities of each beans origin.

-After its arrival at the factory, transforming cocoa is a long and delicate process, specific to each vintage.
+After its arrival at the factory, transforming cocoa is a long and delicate process.
 Each bean is indeed treated differently based on its quality, stronger like the trinitario or more delicate like the criollo.
-It all starts with the roasting of the dried beans, a very important step that will enhance the cocoa's aromas. «The roasting process must be slow and gentle, not too intense, but long enough, explains François Pralus, who has developed the process for each vintage, as well as the recipes for the different blends.
+It all starts with the roasting, a very important step that will enhance the cocoa's aromas. «The roasting process must be slow and gentle, not too intense, but long enough, explains François Pralus, who has developed the process for each vintage, as well as the recipes for the different blends.
 Once roasted, the beans are peeled, crushed and ground before the sugar and cocoa butter are added.
 A long refining process comes before the molding that gives its final shape to the chocolate bars. «Real» chocolate, as François Pralus likes to call it - this raw chocolate will be used by pastry chefs and chocolate makers to make their sweets.

 At the Roanne factory, the forty pastry chefs and chocolatiers produce chocolate bars and candies as well as the whole range of candies and pastries.